What is Darzalex?

 - For males who have female partners who can become pregnant, there is information in the lenalidomide, pomalidomide, and thalidomide REMS about sperm donation and how lenalidomide, pomalidomide, and thalidomide can pass into human semen.

 - are breastfeeding or plan to breastfeed.
 It is not known if Darzalex passes into your breast milk.
+You should not breastfeed during treatment with Darzalex.
+Talk to your healthcare provider about the best way to feed your baby during treatment with Darzalex.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-How should I take Darzalex?
+How should I use Darzalex?

 - Darzalex may be given alone or together with other medicines used to treat multiple myeloma.